maciejziemichod/digital-garden/content/hello-world.md

 There weren't many of them, dev experience was smooth.
 They were my fault or were caused by just using new technology that I don't know.

-First one was adding "linkedin-in" Font Awesome icon.
+First one was adding `linkedin-in` Font Awesome icon.

 I also wasn't sure how to <nuxt-link to="/adding-images-to-markdown-in-nuxt">include images</nuxt-link> in my posts.

-The last one was my wrong use of color mode module, I wrote **$colorMode.value** instead of **$colorMode.preference** in ColorModeButton's toggling and that caused not saving setting between pages and after refresh.
+The last one was my wrong use of color mode module, I wrote `$colorMode.value` instead of `$colorMode.preference` in ColorModeButton's toggling and that caused not saving setting between pages and after refresh.

 ## Connected posts